-The Audio Mixer has a markedly different interface from the rest of Adobe Premiere Pro.
+The Audio Clip Mixer and Audio Track Mixer have a markedly different interface design from the rest of Adobe Premiere Pro.
 This is partly out of necessity, because a lot of controls need to be packed into a small space.

-The Audio Mixer also has features that don't appear in other parts of the application, such as track-based effects and sends.
-Students usually understand trackbased effects well-they are, after all, just an extension of the kinds of effects they have been working with already.
+The Audio Track Mixer also has features that don't appear in other parts of the application, such as track-based effects and sends.
+Students usually understand track-based effects well-they are, after all, just an extension of the kinds of effects they have been working with already.
 However, many students will only fully understand sends if you give them a specific demonstration.